VOLUNTEER APPLICATION FORM

 Informal Interview

-If your application is successful, we’ll invite you to our studio for an informal interview with two Trustees of Bedrock Radio.
+If your application is successful, our we invite you to our studio’s at Romford for an informal interview with two Trustees of Bedrock Radio.

-You don’t need to be suited and booted, this is a relaxed discussion is a chance for us to get to know you better, It also gives you a chance to learn more about volunteering with us.
+You don’t need to be suited and booted – This is a relaxed discussion, It’s a chance for us to get to know you better, It also gives you a chance to learn more about volunteering with us.

-Our Trustees will ask you a few questions related to your application, and we highly encourage you to ask us questions, too!
+Our Trustees will ask you a few questions related to your application, You are encouraged you to ask us questions throughout too.

-The interview is a two-way street: It’s an open and honest discussion around volunteering at Bedrock Radio, your answers are allowing us to ensure you understand our charitable objectives, and it gives you a chance to see the studio and the hospital environment to make sure you feel comfortable.
+The informal interview is a two-way street: It’s an open and honest discussion around volunteering at Bedrock Radio, your answers are allowing us to ensure you understand our charitable objectives and get an idea of what roles you can take on.
+It also gives you a chance to see The Cornwall Suite Studio and introduces you to the hospital environment to make sure you feel comfortable.

-Tip: To help you prepare, take some time to read through our website and listen to the station to get a better understanding of what we do.
+Tip: To help you prepare, take some time to read through our website and listen to the station to get a better understanding of what we sound like, and what we do.

 Getting you ready to start volunteering.